microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 ---------------------------------------

  1. Configure the client accounts and identities and differentiate between which accounts will have the ability to own the apps or own the data.
- 2. Create a Push on the Network.
+ 2. Create a Push on the network.
  3. Create a [device clustor](./#2-dashboard-configuration) with all the necessary devices with the appropriate recType (e.g.  `io.microshare.motion.unpacked` ).